AlanJumeaucourt/firefly-iii-synchro/README.md

 ## Getting Started

 1. Clone the repository.
-1. Set up your .env file with necessary API keys and endpoints.
+1. Set up your .env file with necessary API keys and endpoints. (.env.template is here to help you so)
 1. build and lauch the container `docker build --pull --rm -f "Dockerfile" -t fireflyiiisynchro:latest "." && docker run -it fireflyiiisynchro`